particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Integration gallery 2024-04-25

+Documentation for the new [integration gallery](/integrations/introduction/) is now available.

 ### Logic for organizations 2024-04-25

 [Logic](/getting-started/logic-ledger/logic/) can be used at the organization level as well as in your developer sandbox.